bharathikannann/Impact-of-Architectures-and-Hyperparameters-on-Neural-Networks/README.md

-# Siamese Neural Networks: Exploring Architectures and Hyperparameters
+# Impact of Architectures and Hyperparameters on Neural Networks

 ## Abstract
-This repository contains research on various architectures and hyperparameters for Siamese Neural Networks, focusing on their impact on model performance.
+This repository contains research on various architectures and hyperparameters for Neural Networks, focusing on their impact on model performance.
+The siamese neural network is used as an example.
 The work was conducted as part of the **Recent Advances in Machine Learning** course at the **University of Siegen, SoSe 2022**.

 The code is structured to train models using different configurations and to visualize their performance metrics.
 The dataset used is the **Omniglot dataset**, which can be downloaded [here](https://github.com/brendenlake/omniglot).